255BITS/gptdiff/README.md

 OpenAI will not be called unless you specify --call

+Prevent files being appended to the prompt by adding them to `.gitignore` or `.gptignore`

 ## Usage

 After installing the package, you can use the `gptdiff` command in your terminal.
 You need to provide a prompt that runs on the codebase: